godatadriven/python-devcontainer-template/blogpost.md

     "remoteUser": "nonroot"
 ```

 That's great!
-When we now start the container we should
+When we now start the container we should connect as the user `nonroot`.

 ### Passing custom VSCode settings